 Visit the SFMOMA

 There's so much to see in the SFMOMA (home to seven floors of exhibit space) that it could honestly take you days.
 After a lengthy three-year expansion, this modern art entity reopened as the largest museum of its kind in the U.S. Whether you’re going through it with friends or just taking time to reflect on the displays on your own, it's easy to spend hours perusing hundreds of incredible works by artists like Pablo Picasso and Diane Arbus.
-For easy refueling, there's both a third floor coffee bar and a café on the seventh, and don't miss the rooftop sculpture garden: it's well worth braving a little fog.
+For easy refueling, there's both a Sightglass Coffee and a café, and don't miss the rooftop sculpture garden: it's well worth braving a little fog.

 Peruse a Bookstore

 San Francisco's independent bookstores are easily one of the most rewarding ways to spend a foggy afternoon or evening in the city.
 The legendary Green Apple Books in the Inner Richmond is filled with seemingly endless nooks and crannies, not to mention shelves full of alternative worlds galore.
 In the Haight-Ashbury the longstanding Booksmith and its newer annex, The Bindery, offer a wealth of fun literature finds.
 While the former is known for its evening author readings the latter boasts book titles according to decades, and hosts events such as silent reading parties and even the occasional beer pouring.
 The Book Passage is an ideal Ferry Building hangout between gourmet samplings; for LGBTQ lit, Dog-Eared Books in the Castro stocks the ultimate foggy-day finds.